dqdang/dqdang.github.io/_posts/2020-07-01-digested-clips.markdown

 *Subreddit scraper to create Youtube mirrors for Twitch clips.*

-Twitch clips are common on reddit; capturing small snippets of a livestream and then posting to community subreddits gets some of the most attention of the day.
+Twitch clips are common on reddit.
+Capturing small snippets of a livestream and then posting to community subreddits gets some of the most attention of the day.

 However, Twitch clips are always a pain to watch; they're slow to load (especially on mobile), buffer way too often, and scrubbing in any direction makes the previous two issues worse.